Email marketing…successful, but is it successful by the number of Facebook likes you have?

 - At the point of sale.
 Invite customers to sign up for your list as they check out.
 A downloadable discount coupon may be offered after they confirm their subscription.

-Continual list subscription acquisition and verification takes effort.
-The constant addition of qualified/permission based list members is one of the keys to effective list building and ultimately the success of your campaigns.
+Continual list subscription acquisition and verification take effort.
+The constant addition of qualified/permission-based list members is one of the keys to effective list building and ultimately the success of your campaigns.
 This is followed by the challenge to maintain a relationship with each subscriber after they are opted-in.
 What you do with your list and the type of follow up for your subscribers will determine if your subscribers will continue to be your subscribers.
 For example, an easy subscription management process will encourage subscribers to update their information on a regular basis and allow them to change preferences instead of opting out.
-Because there’s several parts to a successful email campaign, mailing schedules, segments, content, length of a message, graphics, subject lines, text or HTML all those parts will come together with the proper foundation: a strong list membership strengthen by confirmed opted-in addresses making them more valuable than the “likes” on your fb pages.
-For more information, please contact firstname.lastname@example.org
+Because there are several parts to a successful email campaign, mailing schedules, segments, content, length of a message, graphics, subject lines, text or HTML all those parts will come together with the proper foundation: a strong list membership strengthen by confirmed opted-in addresses making them more valuable than the “likes” on your FB pages.
+For more information, please contact email@example.com